 Bank of England keeps rates steady, promises more asset purchases if needed

-The Bank of England kept its key interest rate at a record-low level of 0.1% on Thursday and said it was ready to expand its asset purchases further if needed to support the economy or guard against an unwarranted tightening of financial conditions.
+The Bank of England kept its key interest rate at a record-low 0.1% on Thursday and said it was ready to ramp up its recently expanded bond-buying programme further if needed to help Britain's economy cope with the coronavirus crisis.

+The central bank, which rushed to take emergency measures on two occasions earlier this month as the government shut down swathes of the economy, said it was not able to precisely assess the size of the looming hit to growth.
+"If needed, the MPC can expand asset purchases further," the BoE said, referring to its Monetary Policy Committee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)